AustinMaddison/austinmaddison.github.io/content/notes/sky-cloud-rendering-methods/index.md

 ---
-title: Simulating Realsitic Plant Placement
+title: Sky and Cloud Realtime Rendering Methods
-date: 01 Dec 2024
+date: 01 Jul 2024
-description: Climate space and plant optimility based simulation that aims to try to solve the caveats of noise/topological based scattering techniques.
+description: I took the oppotunity to explore methods to rendering realtime sky and clouds using LUTs and raymarching for my Numerical Computation course.
 thumbnail: thumbnail.webm
 cover: thumbnail.webm
 tags: